keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and the oceans bled

 For two billion years, the S-clock ticked along, but under the dampening of the seas the oxygen never esacped to the atmosphere.
 The oceans had a natural buffer -- they contained iron.

+[This is when the pO2 irreversibly accumulated about 0.00001 x current O2 levels]

 Oxygen rusted the oceans.
 It was freen from free iron radical before